 Generally, low risk means settling for low returns, while taking on more risk brings potentially higher rewards.

 For bank deposits, the risk/return factor is low – you have a high certainty of receiving a set amount at the end of the term.
-However, with today’s interest rates being close to zero, this may struggle to keep pace with inflation.
+However, with today’s interest rates still being close to zero, this may struggle to keep pace with inflation.

 If you already own a house, buying a second property may make you overweight in this one asset class, especially if you don’t own many equity or bond holdings.
 When property prices drop, both your properties will probably fall in value, while other asset classes may be performing well.